HorizonRobotics/alf/docs/notes/knowledge_base.rst

 4. Apply a series of `ALF environment wrappers <../api/alf.environments.html#module-alf.environments.alf_wrappers>`_.
 All of its inputs/outputs are ``numpy.ndarray``.

-5. Wrap the non-batched ALF environmnet with `ProcessEnvironment <../api/alf.environments.html#alf.environments.process_environment.ProcessEnvironment>`_.
+5. Wrap the non-batched ALF environment with `ProcessEnvironment <../api/alf.environments.html#alf.environments.process_environment.ProcessEnvironment>`_.
 It provides an interface using CPU torch.Tensor and interacts with the underlying ``AlfEnvironment`` using ``numpy.ndarray``.